firdauslubis88/NISwGSP/README.md

 > 4. *Nomura, Y., Zhang, L., Nayar, S.K.: Scene collages and flexible camera arrays.
 In: Proceedings of the 18th Eurographics Conference on Rendering Techniques. pp. 127-138.
 EGSR'07 (2007)*
 > 5. *Zaragoza, J., Chin, T.J., Brown, M.S., Suter, D.: As-projective-as-possible image stitching with moving dlt.
 In: Proceedings of the 2013 IEEE Conference on Computer Vision and Pattern Recognition. pp. 2339-2346.
 CVPR'13 (2013)*

-### Contact
+### Original Author Contact
-Feel free to contact me if there is any question (Yu-Sheng Chen nothinglo@cmlab.csie.ntu.edu.tw).
+Feel free to contact the original author if there is any question (Yu-Sheng Chen nothinglo@cmlab.csie.ntu.edu.tw).